getgrav/grav-learn/pages/20/08.advanced/05.flex/06.php-and-events/doc.md

 Two things the plugin does with what you return: if you set the by-reference `response` to a PSR-7 response, Grav sends it immediately and stops.
 Otherwise, if you set `page` on the event, Grav swaps that page in as the active page and stops further routing.
 Set neither and the normal not-found handling continues.

+> [!NOTE]
-!!!
-The plugin ships a `default` router for the flex-objects page type, so most sites never write one.
+> The plugin ships a `default` router for the flex-objects page type, so most sites never write one.
 Reach for a custom `flex.router.{name}` only when you need routing behavior the built-in router does not provide.

 ## The save and delete event contract